Collete03/C.O.R.I.A.N/codebase_genius_collete/README.md

 C.O.R.I.A.N (Codebase Genius)

 Welcome to Codebase Genius, an AI-powered documentation generator.
-This tool analyzes a target GitHub repository, understands its file structure and code, and produces a comprehensive, multi-format documentation report.
+This tool analyzes any GitHub repository, understands its file structure and code, and produces a comprehensive, multi-format documentation report.

 This project consists of two main parts: